The developer's guide to RBAC

 Authorization often takes a backseat to authentication, but it becomes critical as applications scale and and require finer access control.
-This blog series covers the transition from basic role-based access control (RBAC) to more advanced fine-grained authorization (FGA), offering practical guidance for engineers implementing these systems.
+This article is a practical guide for developers on how to design, scale, and integrate role-based access control (RBAC): from simple roles to enterprise-ready systems with IdP syncing.

 Authorization is kind of like authentication’s scary cousin – it’s not something most developers worry about day 1, but you know it’s coming.
 Enterprises – and increasingly, smaller companies too – have rigid permissions requirements.
 They won’t even consider a product without granular access management.
 Building a robust, performant authorization system isn’t an if, it’s a when.
 But it’s complicated, opaque, and a lot of the science isn’t quite settled.

-Like our guide to authentication, this series will walk through what developers need to know before implementing authorization, where it gets hard, and a sort of 201 perspective.
-This first installment will talk about authorization basics, and the second focuses specifically on working with identity providers (IdPs) via SCIM (or otherwise).
+Like our guide to authentication, this blog will walk through what developers need to know before implementing authorization, where it gets hard, and a sort of 201 perspective.
+First, we will talk about authorization basics, and then focus specifically on working with identity providers (IdPs) via SCIM (or otherwise).

 Why does my app need authorization in the first place?